 The day of the tournament was clear.

-He went to the venue in his modern clothes, of course.
-He strapped the duel disk over his jacket, checked the deck.
-He had revised it three days before and was satisfied with its current state.
+He went into the venue in modern clothes, naturally.
+He fitted the Duel Disk over his jacket and checked his deck.
+He'd rebuilt it three days ago and was satisfied with its current state.

-He read the opponent's deck tendencies within a few turns, predicted the development, and went for the most reliable route rather than the shortest.
-The fundamentals were no different from reading the market.
-Anticipate the opponent's hand, read ahead, close off the escape routes.
+Read the tendencies of the opponent's deck within a few moves, predict the development, and go for the win by the surest route rather than the shortest.
+Not fundamentally different from reading the market.
+Infer the opponent's hand, read the next move ahead, close off the escape routes.

-As he advanced through the second and third rounds, the gallery grew.
+As he advanced through the second round and the third, the gallery grew.

-An unknown first-time entrant advancing without a stumble.
-That alone was enough to draw attention.
-Atem paid it no particular mind.
-He was focused on the duels.
+An unknown first-time entrant winning his way up without a stumble.
+That alone draws the eye.
+Atem didn't particularly notice.
+He was focused on the Duels.

-The final was against an opponent running a well-constructed deck.
-In other words, the most enjoyable match.
-Even so, Atem came out ahead in the final exchange.
+The final was against an opponent with a well-constructed deck.
+Which is to say, it was the most enjoyable match.
+Even so, Atem came out ahead in the last exchange of reads.

 He won.